Arts, Design & Culture Arts Management

 - The programme offers you a valuable platform to expand your professional and intellectual network with peers and professionals in the arts and cultural sectors, particularly attractive to those who wish to take their careers to the next level or prepare a career shift into the related sectors.

 - You do not need to give up work or care duties in order to enrol on the programme.
-MA Arts and Cultural Enterprise is an innovative degree applying a blended learning approach, designed to enable you to pursue your studies whilst undertaking employment, by attending face-to-face classes taught by CSM faculty in several intensive weekends in Hong Kong, supplemented by seminars and workshops led by HKU SPACE academic staff.
+MA Arts and Cultural Enterprise is an innovative degree applying a blended learning approach, designed to enable you to pursue your studies whilst undertaking employment, by attending face-to-face and online classes taught by CSM faculty, supplemented by face to face/online seminars and workshops led by HKU SPACE academic staff.

 The programme is not bound by the walls of a classroom.
-During intensive learning weekends in Hong Kong, we will draw upon our location in the heart of the city to attend arts and cultural events, and meet professionals working in the arts.
+We will draw upon our location in the heart of the city to attend arts and cultural events, and meet professionals working in the arts.
 Equally, you are encouraged to apply your learning to your own, individual, professional contexts and may choose to pursue a practice-based final project.

 MA Arts and Cultural Enterprise acknowledges that we are living in a fast-changing, globalised world, which presents a great number of opportunities and challenges for cultural innovation.
 This MA programme takes these changing conditions as a starting point to engage you in developing new knowledge and skills in order to manage cultural projects in Hong Kong, China, the UK and around the world.
 It has been developed specifically in response to an increasing need for multi-skilled individuals who can both generate the ideas for original arts and cultural events, and provide leadership for the teams that realise them.
 These individuals will be dynamic, responsive, fluent in public and private sectors, and have the ability to collaborate and develop networks.